percona/psmdb-docs/docs/install/apt.md

 # Install Percona Server for MongoDB on Debian and Ubuntu

 This document describes how to install Percona Server for MongoDB from Percona repositories on DEB-based distributions such as Debian and Ubuntu.
+We gather [Telemetry data](telemetry.md) to understand the use of the software and improve our products.

 !!! note